 Safety Considerations

-Where the location was known, 81% of fatal child drownings happened in residential settings.
+According to CPSC data, where the location was known, 81% of fatal child drownings happened in residential settings.
+Following CPSC safety guidelines—like installing barriers and marking depth changes—adds critical layers of protection beyond depth alone.
 Pool depth plays a major role in preventing accidents and keeping your family safe.

 Gradual depth changes reduce risk for all swimmers.
 Sudden drop-offs catch people off guard and can cause panic.
 A gentle slope lets people adjust to deeper water slowly and safely.